sliversun/ukari.github.io/README.md

 # UnMJ
-Ukari no Mahou Jitsuken, a experiment for light blog.
+Ukari no Mahou Jikken, a experiment for light blog.

 ## Introduction
 This is a blog which parasitics on other stuff like github.